mohamadrezasalimi/Trustworthy_AI/README.md

 * In the first question, we examine the interpretability of neural networks using tabular data and compare several different interpretability methods.
 * In the second question, we focus on interpretability in the context of image data.
+Certainly!
+Here is a professional and clear English version for your README:

+---

+## CA3

+In this project, the main objective is to achieve a deeper understanding of **causal relationships** among variables and to interpret models through these causal links.
+By incorporating causality into interpretability, we can gain more profound insights into complex phenomena and make better-informed decisions regarding potential interventions.

+Certainly!
+Here is a clear and professional English version for your README:

+---

+## CA4

+The goal of this project is to investigate and implement key topics in **Security**, **Privacy**, and **Fairness** within machine learning models and neural networks.